Coastal Kadazan language: Characteristics

 This included the policy of using Kadazan and other indigenous languages in public schools.
 Efforts have also been done to allow the language to become official in the state.

 Coastal Kadazan has adopted many loanwords, particularly from other northern Borneo indigenous languages and also Malay.
 Kadazan extensively employs the voiced alveolar sibilant fricative /z/ in their native lexicons, a feature found in only a few Austronesian languages.
 The Tsou and Paiwan languages also have these particular elements, spoken by the Taiwanese aborigines.
 Another language is Malagasy spoken in the island of Madagascar thousands of miles away off the coast of Africa.

 Coastal Kadazan is highly mutually intelligible with Central Dusun and is considered by many to be the same language.

+History

+The language was suppressed with many other Sabahan vernacular languages under Mustapha Harun's ministership in favour of an assimilationist policy enforcing Bahasa Malaysia across the state.

 Under the efforts of the Kadazandusun Cultural Association Sabah, in 1995, the central Bundu-Liwan dialect (Central Dusun) was selected to serve as the basis for a standardised "Kadazandusun" language.
 This dialect was selected as it was deemed to be the most mutually intelligible when conversing with other "Dusun" or "Kadazan" dialects.